 As the data shows and the empirical evidence confirms, director elections are the plausible front-runner for the most important proxy vote.
 One significant cost-saving move would be to reduce the annual proxy vote to only director elections.
+This approach may be complicated among companies listed in the US because of recent SEC policy change that some interpret as raising the compliance reporting standards on large investors who, in the course of engaging with a company, condition their vote for directors on some change in how those directors govern the company.

-Although lengthening the director term by several years is also a potential source of vote and cost reduction, we are sensitive to the issue of entrenchment.
+Lengthening the director term by several years is also a potential source of vote and cost reduction, but we are sensitive to the issue of entrenchment.